-Some vitamins can potentially support your hormone production, but you should consult your doctor about any symptoms you are experiencing to ensure that vitamins help with your situation.
+Some vitamins can potentially support your hormone production, but you should consult your healthcare provider about any symptoms you are experiencing to ensure that vitamins help with your situation.

 Vitamin D is best known for its relationship with calcium.
 It helps to metabolize calcium, allowing for strong, healthy bones.
 Vitamin D is also the only vitamin that your body can technically synthesize on its own when your skin is exposed to the sun’s UV rays.
 Supplementing with vitamin D may regulate insulin (the hormone that helps your cells absorb glucose), adrenaline, and dopamine .

 Vitamin B6 is involved with immune function, protein metabolism, and glucose production.
-Vitamin B6 supplementation may help relieve irritability, mood swings, cramping, and other symptoms of premenstrual syndrome .
+B6 dietary intake and/or taking a daily vitamin B6 supplement may help relieve irritability, mood swings, cramping, and other symptoms of premenstrual syndrome .

 Magnesium is a mineral that supports the immune system, keeps your blood pressure under control, and helps with general nerve and muscle function.
 Magnesium plays a role in over 300 enzyme reactions throughout the body, including numerous hormones.
 Magnesium may help to balance everything from estrogen to thyroid hormones to serotonin [7, 8, 9].

 Your hormones can become imbalanced for a wide range of reasons.
-You may have an underlying health issue affecting your hormonal production, which is why it’s a good idea to see your doctor if you notice any problems or changes in your health.
+You may have an underlying health issue affecting your hormonal production, which is why it’s a good idea to see your healthcare provider if you notice any problems or changes in your health.

 Also consider using the Everlywell at-home hormone test, which lets you look at key hormones involved with your overall health.